Hotel Le Plaza, Brussels: Closure, renovation and reopening

 The Hotel Le Plaza was obliged, like many of its contemporaries, to close in 1976.
 Twenty years passed before the rebirth of the Hotel le Plaza under the impulse of its present owner, Baron van Gysel de Meise.
 With a view to restore the building's original purpose, while modernising its amenities, the Société de Gestion Hôtelière undertook, from February 1995, considerable renovation and furnishing works for an investment of 400 million Belgian francs.
-The restoration works were placed under the direction of the decorator Pierre-Yves Rochon—who was in particular in charge of the decoration of the Hôtel George-V in Paris—and of Anne van Gysel.
+The restoration works were placed under the direction of the decorator Pierre-Yves Rochon—who was in particular in charge of the decoration of the Hôtel George V in Paris—and of Anne van Gysel.

-Since 23 July 1992, the hotel has been listed as a protected monument by the Monuments and Sites Directorate of the Brussels-Capital Region.
+On 23 July 1992, the hotel was listed as a protected monument by the Monuments and Sites Directorate of the Brussels-Capital Region.